 Are you an artist who has experience engaging community members to make creative work together?

-You may not formally call yourself a teaching artist but if your creative projects include working with a community in ways that engage them as active art-makers, consider applying for the Bartol Foundation Teaching Artist Micro-Grant.
+You may not formally call yourself a teaching artist but if your creative projects include working with a community in ways that engage them as active art-makers, consider applying for the Bartol/Marrazzo Teaching Artist Micro-Grant.

 Teaching artists are not limited to teaching a workshop or working with kids.
 Below are just a few examples of the kinds of creative work a teaching artist may do.
 These are not the only examples, and we look forward to considering projects that present examples like the ones below, or other innovative ways artists and communities can create together.
-We are also supporting community-engaged projects or projects that will strengthen the artist’s teaching practice during and/or after COVID.
+We are also supporting professional development, equipment or materials that will strengthen your teaching artist practice.

 - An artist uses their artistic/creative talents to help community members create their own art, for example, working with veterans to write poetry or helping residents of a shelter create a mural.

 - An artist (with the buy-in of community members) creates their own work based on community stories or experiences, for example to illuminate a story or issue from that community in a way that is respectful and authentic.

 - An artist runs a program for community members to learn a particular creative skill, for example, teaching girls about fashion design or music recording.

 - A teaching artists invests in technical equipment or materials to be able to teach virtually in ongoing programs.